 TUNABLE LIGHTSOURCE WITH CASCADING PHASE-SHIFTING FILTERING

 - The special setup of the light source also allows for the use of non-periodic waveforms and decreases the time to tune to a new frequency significantly.
-Speeds up to 340 000 wavelength sweeps per second over ~100nm at 0.1nm linewidth have been reached with the available prototype.
+Speeds up to 340 000 wavelength sweeps per second over round 100 nm with 0.1 nm linewidth have been reached (see the figure below).

-(1) C. M. Eigenwillig, B. R. Biedermann, W. Wieser, and R. Huber, “Wavelength swept amplified spontaneous emission source“, Optics Express 17, 18794-18807 (2009).
+C. M. Eigenwillig, B. R. Biedermann, W. Wieser, and R. Huber, “Wavelength swept amplified spontaneous emission source“, Optics Express 17, 18794-18807 (2009).

 EP 2 364 106 B1, US 8,810,901 B1.